theianmay/time-entry-gen/docs/future-enhancements.md

 ---

-## Phase 6: UI/UX Polish & Portfolio Enhancements
+## Phase 6: UI/UX Polish & Portfolio Enhancements ✅ COMPLETE

+**Status:** ✅ Completed November 20, 2025
+**See:** `roadmap.md` Phase 6 for detailed implementation checklist

-This phase focuses on visual polish and modern UI patterns to make TimeCraft portfolio-ready and delightful to use.
+This phase focused on visual polish and modern UI patterns to make TimeCraft portfolio-ready and delightful to use.
+All Priority Quick Wins have been implemented.

 ### 6.1 Visual Design & Aesthetics